rmaniego/catalog/README.md

-# Karton
+# Maguro
-Karton is a lightweight python package that simplifies the management of C/TSV data and files.
+Maguro is a lightweight python package that simplifies the management of C/TSV data and files.